roobert/roobert.github.io/_posts/2020-04-04-GKE-Cluster-Nodepool-Scaler.md

 ## Caveats

+If Terraform is run during the out-of-hours time period where the cluster has been scaled down to zero, it will attempt to change the nodepool state back to whatever it was provisioned with.

-I found when auto-scaling was enabled that sometimes the cluster size could end up above what I was expecting when triggering a resize.
+I also found when auto-scaling was enabled that sometimes the cluster size could end up above what I was expecting when triggering a resize.
 I believe this is due to the cluster auto-scaler.
 In my case auto-scaling is unnecessary in our dev and test environments so I've set the max nodes to 1 for each zone to prevent unwanted node creation.

 ## Testing